 Prepping Months Before Disaster Strikes

-If you’re a seasoned prepper or you’ve been dabbling in prepping and survivalism for a little while now, then congratulations.
-You’re pretty much 95% prepped for a disaster or a SHTF scenario.
+If you’re a seasoned prepper or you’ve been dabbling in prepping and survival for a little while now, then congratulations.
+You’re pretty much 95% prepped for SHTF survival.

-Here’s a checklist of what prepping things you can do to help you out months before disasters strikes:
+Here’s a checklist of things you can prep months before disasters strike:

 - Stock up on enough food and prepare your emergency supplies